 If he had known that it would have taken that long, then he may not have been able to gain the skills and characteristics that he had learned through his waiting period, that were needed for him to become a great king.

 He lived in each moment anticipating when he would get there and learned a great deal along the way, so that he was fully prepared and ready to gain his title.

 God likes to prepare us, while we wait, to be spiritually, emotionally and physically ready.
 When we allow this process to finish its work, we come out mature, complete and not lacking in anything (James 1:3-4).

 When we wait and endure long, difficult moments and processes to get to where we need to be, we truly value and appreciate it because of the struggle we went through.

 God’s timing is perfect; never early and never late.
-He knows what is best for us and will place us at the right place and at the right time.
-It’s only a matter of time, so hold on to Gods promises for your life.
+He knows what is best for us and will place us at the right place at the right time.